amor71/LiuAlgoTrader/docs/source/Configuration.rst

 iterative (depending on the complexity of your strategies).
 If the load on the system is too high, it is recommended to lower the number.

+It is also possible to by-pass `LiuAlgoTrader` calculation of optimal number of processes, and use a pre-defined number of consumer processes.
+To do that set the environment variable `NUM_CONSUMERS` to another greater than 0.

 TOML configuration file
 -----------------------